Sindos railway station: History

 On 9 September 2007, the station reopened for the Thessaloniki Regional Railway.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
-In 2008, all Proastiakos were transferred from OSE to TrainOSE. the following year, in 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2008, all Proastiakos were transferred from OSE to TrainOSE.
+The following year, in 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+By 2013 the stations buildings were in a poor state of disrepair Plans to create a Balkan Wars museum by the then municipal authority did not materialize, as the building (owned by GAIOSE) had leased the buildings for 15 years.

 In February 2025, a 33-year-old railway worker was severely injured after attempting to board a moving train at a unguarded level crossing near the third entrance of the Sindos Industrial Area.
 The railway switchman reportedly tried to climb onto the train but lost his grip, causing him to be hit by a carriage and suffer serious injuries to his lower leg.

-In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
-Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
-OSE had overseen both infrastructure and operations until its vertical separation in 2005.
-Rail safety has been identified as a key priority.
-The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.
+In November 2025, safety concerns were again raised when a service from Thessaloniki to Larissa was routed to the wrong line, with the driver engaging the brakes immediately, without having been alerted by the stationmaster at Sindos station.
+The stationmaster then informed the driver that there was a technical fault in the track switches and instructed him to reverse and re-enter the station so that passengers could safely disembark.